Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 *   environment The synthesizer environment.
 *   :controller-numbers A list of MIDI controller numbers.
 *   :transform-handler A function that converts a control value to the output value of the module.
 It is called for each matching CC event and has the following arguments:

     *   The current output value of the module.
     *   Controller number.
+    *   Control value.

-    *   Control value.The function must return the new output value of the module.
+    The function must return the new output value of the module.

 *   :channel Optional number of the MIDI channel to which the controller events must belong.
 By default there is no channel filtering applied.
 *   :initial-output The initial output value of the module.
 *   :min-output Optional lowest numeric output value of the module.
 If the transform handler returns a number smaller than min-output then the actual output-value is set to min-output.